-Sponsored projects revenue for fiscal years 2017 and 2016 includes \$3.2 million and \$4.4 million, respectively, received from MPC, a nonprofit related entity of Carnegie Mellon and the University of Pittsburgh.
+Sponsored projects revenue for fiscal years 2018 and 2017 includes \$3.3 million and \$3.2 million, respectively, received from MPC, a nonprofit related entity of Carnegie Mellon and the University of Pittsburgh.
 The revenue primarily represents federal funding from various contracts received by MPC, for which MPC has subcontracted to Carnegie Mellon for support of a supercomputer and related activities.

 Carnegie Mellon is an owner as a tenant in common of the Bellefield Boiler Plant ("Bellefield") for the purpose of sharing of the steam produced by the plant.
 Bellefield operates such that all of the operating costs of the plant are passed to the owners in the form of steam prices.
 Carnegie Mellon is obligated for a percent of liabilities based upon use of steam produced by Bellefield.
-As of June 30, 2017 and 2016, Carnegie Mellon's percentage obligation was 15.2%.
-Included in other assets at June 30, 2017 and 2016 are \$0.4 million of advances, respectively, resulting primarily from operating surpluses.
-Included in occupancy and related expenses is \$3.4 million and \$3.6 million for steam costs paid to Bellefield for the years ended June 30, 2017 and 2016, respectively.
+As of June 30, 2018 and 2017, Carnegie Mellon's percentage obligation was 15.2%.
+Included in other assets at June 30, 2018 and 2017 are \$0.5 million and \$0.4 million of advances, respectively, resulting primarily from operating surpluses.
+Included in occupancy and related expenses is \$3.6 million and \$3.4 million for steam costs paid to Bellefield for the years ended June 30, 2018 and 2017, respectively.

-Carnegie Mellon is one of fifteen designated institutions of higher learning and other charitable organizations named as beneficiaries of The Dietrich Foundation (the "Foundation") created by William S. Dietrich II pursuant to an Amended and Restated Declaration of Trust dated August 23, 2011.
-The Foundation came into existence as a Pennsylvania charitable trust on October 6, 2011, and was granted exemption from Federal income tax under section 501(c)(3) of the Internal Revenue Code, specifically as a Type I charitable supporting organization under section 509(a)(3).
+Carnegie Mellon is one of 15 designated institutions of higher learning and other charitable organizations named as beneficiaries of The Dietrich Foundation (the "Foundation") created by William S. Dietrich II pursuant to an Amended and Restated Declaration of Trust dated August 23, 2011.
+The Foundation came into existence as a Pennsylvania charitable trust on October 6, 2011, and was granted exemption from federal income tax under section 501(c)(3) of the Internal Revenue Code, specifically as a Type I charitable supporting organization under section 509(a)(3).
 The Foundation's primary mission is to provide ongoing and increasing financial support to a number of educational institutions, largely in the greater Pittsburgh area, including Carnegie Mellon.
-The Foundation is governed by a board of nine (9) trustees.
+The Foundation is governed by a Board of nine (9) trustees.
 Five (5) of the trustees are Educational Institutions Trustees, of which two (2) are appointed by Carnegie Mellon.

-The Foundation is expected to make annual distributions that will be allocated among the pre-specified supported organizations, which are divided into two primary groups: (a) six (6) educational institutions, which collectively shall receive 90% of the annual distribution amount, and (b) nine (9) other charitable organizations or component funds of such charitable organizations which collectively shall receive 10% of the annual distribution amount.
+The Foundation is expected to make annual distributions that will be allocated among the pre-specified supported organizations, which are divided into two primary groups: (a) six (6) educational institutions which collectively shall receive 90% of the annual distribution amount, and (b) nine (9) other charitable organizations or component funds of such charitable organizations which collectively shall receive 10% of the annual distribution amount.
 Carnegie Mellon is included in the 90% group.
-As of June 30, 2017, Carnegie Mellon's distribution share remained at 53.5%.
+As of June 30, 2018, Carnegie Mellon's distribution share remained at 53.5%.

-The distributions to Carnegie Mellon have been recorded as permanently restricted contribution revenue as received and held in a permanently restricted endowment funds designated as Dietrich Foundation Endowment Funds.
+The distributions to Carnegie Mellon have been recorded as permanently restricted contribution revenue as received and held in permanently restricted endowment funds designated as Dietrich Foundation Endowment Funds.
 The endowed funds will be managed in accordance with Carnegie Mellon's generally applicable investment and disbursement policies in effect for its other permanently restricted endowments.
-Distributions made from the endowed funds will be used for the purposes authorized by the Foundation's Trustees.
-Distributions of \$12.3 million and \$11.4 million were received in fiscal years 2017 and 2016, respectively.
+Distributions made from the endowed funds will be used for the purposes authorized by the Foundation's trustees.
+Distributions of \$12.8 million and \$12.3 million were received in fiscal years 2018 and 2017, respectively.